leonardont/TechnicalDocumentationPage/README.md

-# TechnicalDocumentationPage
+# "Python" Technical Documentation Page
-A simple technical documentation page with HTML and CSS, made for the freeCodeCamp course.
-This site's theme is a Python documentation page.
+A technical documentation page in HTML and CSS, for the freeCodeCamp course. <br> This webpage's theme is a Python (language) documentation page.